User consents for third-party rich media

 Please keep {provider} if you want us to include a provider name into the button or anywhere in other texts.

-User settings page
+User settings form

 • color — the hex code of accent colour of actions on the page to match your branding (please, no # to keep URL valid);